Chillin' (Modjo song)

 "Chillin'" is a song by French house duo Modjo, written and performed by producer Romain Tranchart and vocalist Yann Destagnol.
-It was released as the second single from the duo's self-titled debut studio album (2001).
+It was released as the second single from their debut studio album, Modjo (2001).
 The song features samples from "Le Freak" by Chic, for which Nile Rodgers and Bernard Edwards are also credited as songwriters.
 Released on 2 April 2001, the song reached number three in Finland and Hungary, number four in Portugal and Spain, number 10 in Switzerland, and number 12 in the United Kingdom.